 - Chopped ham (optional) If the budget is tight, you can omit the additional chopped ham and just use the ham hock.
 You’ll still get plenty of wonderful meat from the ham hock.
 The chopped ham is just an extra option!

-- Notes: I have seen some other recipes that call for bay leaves, which I haven’t added to this recipe, but you can definitely add a bay leaf to this recipe if you’d like!
+Note: I have seen some other recipes that call for bay leaves, which I haven’t added to this recipe, but I definitely think it would add another layer of flavor – if you have bay leaves on hand.

-How To Make Northern Bean & Ham Soup in the Slow Cooker
+How To Make Northern Beans and Ham Soup In The Slow Cooker

 This is one of several great recipes where you can toss all of the ingredients together, set the slow cooker and GO – That is, of course, after you give the veggies a quick saute, which deepens the natural flavors and makes them even more delicious!

-- Add the beans, vegetables, and all of the remaining ingredients to a slow cooker.
+Step 3.
+Add cooked vegetables, beans and all other remaining ingredients to a slow cooker.

-How To Make Northern Bean & Ham Soup on the Stovetop
+How To Make Northern Bean and Ham Soup On The Stovetop

 Similar to the slow cooker, but in a large pot, saute the vegetables until fragrant.
 Add the seasonings and saute another minute (this deepens their flavor).